JesseBausell/acsPROCESS_SEABASS/README.md

 date(yyyymmdd)=indicate date on which ac-s was deployed.

 start_time(military_time:HH:MM:SS)=military time at which ac-s cast was initiated.
 This is indicated in ac-s cast summary file.
+It should be in GMT.

 time_lag(seconds)=elapsed time between cast initiation and data acquisition.
 This is indicated in ac-s cast summary file.